Tight Complexity Bounds for Counting Generalized Dominating Sets in Bounded-Treewidth Graphs Part I: Algorithmic Results: Faster Algorithms for Structured Pairs

+Finally, we can recover all numbers $h(a)$ by the Chinese Remainder Theorem in time $m^{\Oh(1)}$.
 Note that $\prod_{i \in \nset{m}}p_i > 2^m \geq M$, which implies that all numbers are indeed uniquely recovered.
 In total, this achieves the desired running time. \end{proof}

-Now, to obtain an algorithm for the counting version, we follow the algorithm from \cref{thm:main-alg-m-str} and replace the application of Fact \ref{thm:alg-convolution} by Theorem \ref{thm:alg-convolution-extended}.
+Now, to obtain an algorithm for the counting version, we follow the algorithm from \cref{thm:main-alg-m-str} and replace the application of \cref{thm:alg-convolution} by \cref{thm:alg-convolution-extended}.
 Also, we change the definition of the functions $f_i$ in Equation \eqref{eq:def-function-for-convolution} to give the number of partial solutions.
-Note that we can set $M \coloneqq 2^n$ since the number of solutions is always bounded by $2^n$.
+Note that we can set $M \coloneqq 2^{|V(G)|}$ since the number of solutions is always bounded by $2^{|V(G)|}$.
+Also observe that $D' = (\allMax)^{\Oh(1)}$ which implies that $M' \leq |V(G)| + 2^{(\allMax)^{\Oh(1)}}$.
 Additionally, similarly to the optimization version, we keep track of the size of solutions.
 Overall, we obtain the following theorem for the counting version.

 \begin{theorem} Let $(\sigma,\rho)$ denote finite, $\mname$-structured sets for some $\mname \geq 2$.
 Then, there is an algorithm $\CA$ that, given a graph $G$, an integer $k$, and a nice tree decomposition of $G$ of width $\tw$, computes the number of $(\sigma,\rho)$-sets of size exactly $k$ in $G$.